 In the workflow editor, you can configure the trigger block, condition paths and blocks, and action blocks to build your workflow.

 - In a workflow, a block refers to any object which occupies space in the workflow editor.

 - Blocks are connected by paths indicated by the arrowed lines between blocks.
 There can be multiple conditional paths in a single workflow which lead to different outcomes or actions based on the conditions of each path.

 Customize your workflow with condition and action blocks and paths

 Select the Add button to insert new paths and blocks to the workflow to meet your needs:

-- Add a Condition—filter which rows are included in the current path of the workflow
+- Add a condition: Filter which rows are included in the workflow path

-- Add an Action—at the end of each path in your workflow to define what you want your workflow to do when your conditions are met
+- Add an action: Define what you want your workflow to do when your conditions are met

 - When there are multiple paths, each condition block at the beginning of each path is evaluated in sequence from left to right.
 The leftmost condition block that the row meets will define which path the row takes through the workflow, immediately evaluating any subsequent condition and action blocks on the chosen path.